All articles

 Reminder: The right dose for you is one where you’re seeing steady weight loss (around 0.5–1kg per week) and you feel like you can stick with it.
 If you’re not quite there yet, or things feel too fast, it’s okay to take more time at a lower dose.
 This is about finding what works for you.

-You’re eligible to take Mounjaro if you have a Body Mass Index (BMI) of 30 and above, and you may be eligible if you have a BMI of 27 and above along with a weight-related health condition.
+Whether it’s right for you will depend on your medical history and your current health.
+You’re eligible to take Mounjaro if you are an adult over the age of 18, and have a body mass index (BMI) of 30 and above.
+You may be also eligible if you have a BMI of 27 and above along with a weight-related health condition.
 These related concerns include high blood pressure, type 2 diabetes, heart disease and high cholesterol.

 • Severe kidney or liver problems